PiSSA: Principal Singular Values and Singular Vectors Adaptation of Large Language Models: Introduction

-Our \textbf{P}r\textbf{i}ncipal \textbf{S}ingular values and \textbf{S}ingular vectors \textbf{A}dapter (PiSSA) diverges from LoRA and its successors by focusing \textbf{not on approximating $\Delta W$, but $W$}.
+Our \textbf{P}r\textbf{i}ncipal \textbf{S}ingular values and \textbf{S}ingular vectors \textbf{A}dapter (PiSSA) diverges from LoRA and its successors by focusing not on approximating $\Delta W$, but $W$.
 We apply singular value decomposition (SVD) to matrix $W$.
 Based on the magnitude of the singular values, we partition $W$ into two parts: the principal low-rank matrix $W^{pri}$, comprising a few largest singular values, and the residual matrix $W^{res}$, which possesses the remaining smaller singular values (with a larger quantity, representing a possible long-tail distribution).
 The principal matrix $W^{pri}$ can be represented by the product of $A \in \mathbb{R}^{m \times r}$ and $B \in \mathbb{R}^{r \times n}$, where $r \ll \min(m, n)$.
 As depicted in Figure~\ref{subfig:pissa}, $A$ and $B$ are initialized based on the principal singular values and singular vectors and are trainable.
 Conversely, $W^{res}$ is initialized with the product of the residual singular values and singular vectors and remains frozen during fine-tuning.
-Since the principal singular vectors represent the directions in which the matrix $W$ has the most significant stretching or impact, by directly tuning these principal components, PiSSA is able to fit the training data faster and better (as demonstrated in Figure~\ref{subfig:loss_landscape}).
+Since the principal singular vectors represent the directions in which the matrix $W$ has the most significant stretching or impact, by directly tuning these principal components, PiSSA is able to \textbf{fit the training data faster and better} (as demonstrated in Figure~\ref{subfig:loss_landscape}).
 Moreover, the loss and gradient norm curves of PiSSA often demonstrate a similar trend to those of full parameter fine-tuning in our experiments (Figure \ref{fig:pie_lora_full}), indicating that fine-tuning the principal components matches the behavior of fine-tuning the full matrix to some degree.

-Since the principal components $W^{pri}$ are preserved in the adapter and are of full precision, another benefit of PiSSA is that when applying quantization to the frozen part $W^{res}$, we can significantly \textbf{reduce the quantization error} compared to QLoRA (which quantizes the whole $W$), as illustrated in Figure \ref{subfig:quant_error_pissa_loftq}.
-Therefore, PiSSA is perfectly compatible with quantization, making it a plug-and-play substitution for LoRA.
+Because the principal components $W^{pri}$ are preserved in the adapter at full precision, an additional benefit of PiSSA is that when applying quantization to the frozen part $W^{res}$, we can significantly \textbf{reduce the quantization error} compared to QLoRA (which quantizes the entire $W$), as illustrated in Figure \ref{subfig:quant_error_pissa_loftq}.
+Therefore, PiSSA is even more compatible with quantization than LoRA, making it a superior plug-and-play substitution for LoRA.